 - 6 points

-- Indicative assessments in this unit are as follows: (1) individual assignments; (2) group project; and (3) a final examination.
+Indicative assessments in this unit are as follows: (1) individual assignments and (2) a final examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Dr Brendan Graham